 Expect that these kinds of mandates and pledges will influence the usage of BIM in construction.

 We live in the future.
-BIM is already an incredible process, using incredible technology, and it will only become more so in the coming years.
+BIM is already an incredible process that uses incredible technology, and it will only become more so in the coming years.

-If you want to join the businesses that are adopting BIM, simply reach out to BluEntCAD.
-We provide BIM services to architectural companies, general contractors, design build contractors, MEP engineers, civil & structural engineers, MEP subtraders and HVAC subtraders.
+If you want to join the businesses that are adopting BIM, simply contact BluEntCAD.
+We provide BIM services to architectural companies, general contractors, design-build contractors, MEP engineers, civil and structural engineers, MEP subtrades, and HVAC subtrades.

 Maximum Value.
 Achieved.